collections_bookmark Part of Commander Masters

 How often is Counterspell drawn in a Commander game?

-Across 1202 tracked games where Counterspell was in the deck, it was drawn 26% of the time.
-That is in line with the structural expectation for a singleton in a 100-card deck.
-Of 416 instances that reached a player's hand, 54% were cast before the game ended.
-The remainder reflects games that concluded while the card was still being held.
+Across 2002 tracked games where Counterspell was in the deck, it was drawn 26% of participations.
+That is a typical draw rate for a singleton in a 100-card deck.
+Of 707 copies that reached a hand, 55% were cast before the game ended.
+The remainder largely reflects games that ended before a suitable target appeared, not deliberate holds.

 Is Counterspell legal in Commander?

 Yes.
-Counterspell is legal and unrestricted in Commander, as well as in Legacy, Modern, Pauper, Vintage, and several other formats.
+Counterspell is legal and unrestricted in Commander, Duel Commander, Legacy, Modern, Pauper, Vintage, and several other formats.
 It is not legal in Standard, Pioneer, or Alchemy.
-Its broad Commander legality is a key reason it shows up across so many blue-inclusive decks in this dataset.
+Its double-blue mana cost restricts it naturally to decks with a meaningful blue presence, which is reflected in the player data on this page.